spacetelescope/pandokia/doc/source/runner_minipyt.rst

 features that can be an advantage of this approach:

- - the simplicity of linearly executing procedural code:  There are no callbacks, no implicit ordering, no out-of-order setup/teardown functions.
+ - the simplicity of linearly executing procedural code:  There are no callbacks, no implicit ordering, no separate setup/teardown functions to keep track of.

  - you choose the test name; in a parameterized test or a generator, all the parameters to the test function are included in the test name, even when they are not all relevant.
-The pandokia plugings for pytest/nose cannot know which parameter values may be excluded from the name, so they include them all.
+The pandokia plugins for pytest/nose cannot know which parameter values may be excluded from the name, so they include them all.